Alberto199810/Master-s-thesis-Moneyball-II/04_App/README.md

-Script for the app had to be hidden because of the NDA with PlayeRank
+Script for the app had to be hidden because of the NDA with PlayeRank.